 - It is sedative, relaxes the muscles, slurs speech, and causes the mouth and throat to become numb.
 The kava-drinker becomes dizzy or unable to stand up.

-- It is harmful to the liver.
-The liver damage has symptoms of severe scaly skin.
 Continue reading “Kava drinking: serving a holy God yet practising a dirty habit”

 The head of WA’s [Western Australia’s] Aboriginal Health Council is calling for alcohol to be made illegal in indigenous communities across the State as the Government considers implementing liquor bans in at least three more townships.